RobotLeopard86/CacaoEngine/backends/gl-sdl/INFO.md

 # Backend `gl-sdl` Info

 ## Limitations
-* The grave/tilde and F25 keys are not detected as key input
+* The F25 key is not detected as key input

 ## Dependencies
 Windows and macOS: Platform-specific SDKs